-Combine all ingredients in the bowl of an electric mixer and beat until smooth and mixed for about 5 to 6 minutes.
-Pour batter in prepared bunt pan.
+- Combine all ingredients in the bowl of an electric mixer and beat until smooth and mixed for about 5 to 6 minutes.
+Pour batter in the prepared bundt pan.
 Bake for approximately 40 minutes until golden and cooked through.
 Remove from oven.

 - Wait a couple of minutes, whack the pan on all sides and knock it hard on the countertop to loosen the cake.
 Turn it over onto a plate to dislodge the cake from the pan.
 Dust with icing sugar to serve.